Summer Camps 2023

 $140/student

-3…2…1…Blast Off!
-Explore outer space and discover a world full of stars, aliens, planets, and spaceships.
-Students will enjoy dramatic play, story enactment, imagination journeys, theater games, singing, music, and movement.
+Embark on a journey on the high seas!
+You will meet mermaids, pirates, and sea creatures as you sail on this grand voyage.
+Students will have fun with dramatic play, story enactment, imagination journeys, theater games, singing, music, and movement.
 Think of it as a little bit of acting, a little bit of singing, a little bit of dancing, and a whole lot of fun.
-Students will take family and friends on an outer space journey on the final day of camp.
-Showcase at 11:30 on Friday.
+Students will take family and friends on a sailing adventure on the final day of camp.
+Showcase at 11:30 on Friday

 $140/student

-Monsters aren’t mean, they’re just misunderstood.
-Be a wild thing, solve the mystery of Bigfoot, or create your own monster in this not-so-scary class.
-Each class is a new adventure for students filled with dramatic play, story enactment, imagination journeys, theater games, visual arts, music, and movement.
+Twist, jump, sing, and spin your way into creative acting.
+Discover a world of possibilities as you explore creative storytelling through movement.
+Students will have fun with dramatic play, story enactment, imagination journeys, theater games, singing, music, and movement.
 Think of it as a little bit of acting, a little bit of singing, a little bit of dancing, and a whole lot of fun.
-Students will show family and friends their monster moves on the final day of camp.
+An energetic and fun showcase will be presented to family and friends on the final day of camp.
 Showcase at 11:30 on Friday.

 $140/student

-Old MacDonald had a farm and your child can be a part of it.
-From the cow to the barn cat to the messy pigs, the farmyard bustles with life.
+Our most faithful friends can be dogs, cats, birds, hamsters, turtles, fishes or any animal we make our pet.
 Each class is a new adventure for students filled with dramatic play, story enactment, visual arts, music, and movement.
 Think of it as a little bit of acting, a little bit of singing, a little bit of dancing, and a whole lot of fun.
-Students will show their families what happens on their farm on the final day of camp.
+Students will act out their favorite pet tales on the final day of camp.
 Showcase at 11:30 on Friday.

 Camps for Students Entering Grades 1 – 3